oicu8/Bitcoin-Payments-Jigoshop/readme.txt

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-Jigoshop)
 * Provides a Cryptocurrency Payment Gateway for [Jigoshop 1.12 or higher](https://wordpress.org/plugins/jigoshop/)
-* Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in Jigoshop
+* Accept Bitcoin, BitcoinCash, Litecoin, Neutron, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in Jigoshop
 * No Monthly Fee, Transaction Fee from 0%
 * Product Prices in Bitcoin/Altcoins directly and sends the amount straight to your business wallet.
 * Product Prices in USD/EUR/GBP/etc. Google/Bitstamp/Poloniex Live Exchange Rates
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * You will see the bitcoin/altcoin payment statistics in one common table on your website.
 * No Chargebacks, Global, Secure.
 All in automatic mode.
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You